Finding the best dim sum restaurants in Toronto may be tricky and overwhelming.

 Located in the heart of Chinatown, Rol San is one of the oldest and most popular go-to dim sum places in Toronto.

-If you’re looking for the best dim sim in the downtown Toronto location, then this is the first place to go.
+If you’re looking for the best dim sim in the downtown Toronto location of Chinatown, then this is the first place to go.

 They serve shrimp dumplings, pork and mushroom dumplings (shumai), fried squid, and a lot more variety that will fill your tummies.